shannaurelle/simplified-weather-calendar/README.md

 2. Add button functionality for the button and its relevant animations
 3. Add specific daily rectangles for each month
 4. Add a light mode for this design and let user decide when to switch
+5. Separate the CSS code to an external one